Josef37/KickoffPractice/README.md

 With this plugin you can record a kickoff sequence then go in freeplay and spawn a bot to face you on kickoff, the bot will then use the pre-recorded sequence and thus copy your movements.

+This plugin also uses the core of the great [Speedflip Trainer Plugin](https://bakkesplugins.com/plugins/view/286) to guide you to better kickoffs.

 ## How it works